dkaiamit/incubyte_task_dkaicoded/Readme.md

 ### Troubleshooting
 If there are permission errors, ensure your Google Cloud service account has BigQuery Data Editor and Storage Admin roles.
 Check logs in Airflow UI if the DAG fails.
-### Contributing
-Feel free to submit issues or pull requests for improvements.